ukgov-equality-hub/womens-business-council-website/app/resources/100-ways-to-work-flexibly.md

 ---

-The case studies were correct at the time this content was originally published on the WBC website.
-People's roles, employers and flexible working patterns may have changed since then
+Please note: These case studies were correct at the time they were originally published on the WBC website.
+People's roles, employers and flexible working patterns may have changed since then.

 ---